persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

 <a href="https://github.com/persteenolsen/next-js-jwt-auth-mongodb" target="_blank">The code at GitHub</a>

-Next.js was used for creating this Full-stack Web application "Static Site Generator" SSG serving as a Membership System with login and registration towards a MongoDB.
+Next.js was used for creating this Full Stack Web application "Static Site Generator" SSG serving as a Membership System with login and registration towards a MongoDB.
 The Web App is secured by HTTPS and JWT Authentication.